ThomasFrentzel/Distributed-Path/README.md

 To run the system, use the following commands:

-1. Run the `path.py` script with the respective nodes:
+1. Run the `path.py` script with the respective nodes, in separate terminals:
     ```bash
     python path.py A B
     python path.py B C D